cosmos/cosmos-sdk/docs/core/node.md

 appd start
 ```

 As a reminder, the full-node is composed of three conceptual layers: the networking layer, the consensus layer and the application layer.
-The first two are generally bundled together in an entity called the consensus engine, while the third is the state-machine defined with the help of the Cosmos SDK.
+The first two are generally bundled together in an entity called the consensus engine (Tendermint Core by default), while the third is the state-machine defined with the help of the Cosmos SDK.
 Currently, the Cosmos SDK uses Tendermint as the default consensus engine, meaning the start command is implemented to boot up a Tendermint node.

 The flow of the `start` command is pretty straightforward.
-First, it retrieves the `config` from the `context` in order to open the `db`.
-This `db` contains the latest known state of the application (empty if the application is started from the first time).
+First, it retrieves the `config` from the `context` in order to open the `db` (a [`leveldb`](https://github.com/syndtr/goleveldb) instance by default).
+This `db` contains the latest known state of the application (empty if the application is started from the first time.

 With the `db`, the `start` command creates a new instance of the application using the [application's constructor function](../basics/app-anatomy.md#constructor-function).